stoeps13/connections-doc/source/admin/install/t_prof_populate.md

     -   AIX: ./populationWizard.sh
     -   Linux: ./populationWizard.sh

+        !!! note
-        **Note:** If the wizard does not run correctly, you might need to edit the populationWizard.sh file and enter the correct JRE/JVM path for your system The populationWizard.sh file expects the path to be jvm/linux/jre/bin.
+    If the wizard does not run correctly, you might need to edit the populationWizard.sh file and enter the correct JRE/JVM path for your system The populationWizard.sh file expects the path to be jvm/linux/jre/bin.

     -   Microsoft Windows: populationWizard.bat
 7. On the Welcome page of the wizard, click **Launch Information Center** to open the HCL Connections Information Center in a browser window.
 Click **Next** to continue.

 8. Select **Default settings**or, if you are resuming an earlier session, click **Last successful default settings** and click **Next**.

+    !!! note
-    **Note:** This page is shown only if you have already used the wizard to populate the Profiles database.
+    This page is shown only if you have already used the wizard to populate the Profiles database.

 9. Enter the location of Tivoli Directory Integrator and then click **Next**.

+    !!! note
-    **Note:** This page is shown only if the wizard cannot automatically detect your Tivoli Directory Integrator directory.
+    This page is shown only if the wizard cannot automatically detect your Tivoli Directory Integrator directory.

 10. Select a database type and click **Next**.